Fraud and Corruption Prevention Policy and Procedure

 - fraud.

-Fraud is when a person acts dishonestly while obtaining a benefit or causing a loss by deception or other means.
+Fraud is when a person acts dishonestly while causing an actual or potential benefit or loss by deception or some other dishonest activity.
 For example, misuse of assets (including information).

 Responsibilities

 The Department is committed to a ‘speak up’ culture.
-Annexure B sets out the processes for reporting suspected fraud and corruption.
+Annexure A sets out the processes for reporting suspected fraud and corruption.

 - comply with this policy by refraining from engaging in fraud and corruption